rami3l/pacaptr/README.md

   Use this flag to trigger the corresponding flag of your package manager (if possible) in order to answer "yes" to every incoming question.
   - This option is useful when you don't want to be asked during installation, for example.
   - ...
 But it can be potentially dangerous if you don't know what you're doing!

+- `--nocache`, `--no-cache`:
+  Use this flag to remove cache after package installation.
+  - This option is useful when you want to reduce `Docker` image size, for example.

 ## Platform-Specific Tips